 The Management Committee ("MT") is mandated and responsible for implementing the strategies approved by the Board and managing the affairs of the Company.
-The MT is chaired by the Managing Director ("MD") and meets weekly.
+The MT is chaired by the Managing Director ("MD").
 The MD is a member of the Board and reports to each Board meeting on business performance and operations.